FlorianBauer/ot2-controller/README.md

 The SiLA server should now be available on localhost (`127.0.0.1`) on the port `50064`.

 Terminate the server with **[Ctrl]+[c]** or by typing `stop` into the running terminal window.

+A more detailed description can be found in the [User Guide](doc/UserGuide.md).

 ## General Remarks